gregbnr/CV-Player-One/README.md

 # CV-Player-One
-Here your have my open CV source
+Here you have my open CV source